minhtrannhat/MyFTP/README.md

 ### Client

-You can run `python3 src/myftp/client.py` to start the client or `python3 src/myftp/client.py --debug 1` for debugging purposes.
+You can run `python3 src/myftp/client.py --directory <insert valid directory that you have read/write permissions>` to start the client or `python3 src/myftp/client.py --debug 1 --directory <insert valid directory that you have read/write permissions>` for debugging purposes.

 ### Server

 By default, the server IP address or hostname or server name will be `0.0.0.0` (meaning it will bind to all interfaces).
 The `--port_number` flag, if not specified will be by default `12000`.

-You can run `python3 src/myftp/server.py` to start the server or `python3 src/myftp/server.py --ip_addr <insert ip addr of the server> --port_number <insert port number here> --debug 1` for debugging purposes and to specify the port number.
+You can run `python3 src/myftp/server.py --directory <insert valid directory that you have read/write permissions>` to start the server or `python3 src/myftp/server.py --ip_addr <insert ip addr of the server> --port_number <insert port number here> --debug 1 --directory <insert valid directory that you have read/write permissions>` for debugging purposes and to specify the port number.

 ## Testing with Docker